Editors Reads

 What We Loved

-• Jane's first-person voice is one of the most vivid and intimate in the Victorian novel
+• Jane's first-person voice is one of the most distinctive and compelling in all of English fiction — direct, fierce, and morally serious

 Minor Drawbacks